GhoulKingR/java-calculator/README.md

 # Running the application

-`Calculatoro.jar` is the main application's executable.
+`Calculator.jar` is the main application's executable.
 To run the executable, run the application with this command:
 ```bash
 $ java -jar Calculator.jar
 ```